InternetMaximalism/intmax2-mining-cli/README.md

 Q: How do I stop the CLI?
 A: To stop the CLI, simply press Ctrl+C in the terminal where it's running.
 This will safely terminate the process.
 If there is a balance in intmax2, you can withdraw it by running in the exit mode.

+Q: An error occurred during execution.
+What should I do?
+A: Feel free to run it again.
+It's designed to be safe for re-execution.